(Or: how not to name your business)

 * Those people who “took” my “perfect” name?
-Their Alexa ranking is close to six million.
-No one’s ever heard of them.
+No one has heard from them since.
 Just saying.

-2. The thing you need most?
-It’s inside you.
+2. The thing you need most is inside you.

 Or put it this way if you prefer: Spending more time drawing on your internal resources of strength, knowledge and compassion is always a good thing.
 Always.

-3. Help is always out there and available, even when it’s really hard to find.
+3. Help is there and available, even when it’s really hard to find.

 Maybe it’s inside you.
 Maybe it’s your wonderful friends pooling their own meager funds to help you out.
 Maybe it’s in a dream.
 Maybe it’s in a meditation.
 Maybe it’s in a story or a blog post.
 I don’t know — but it’s there.